Carpet Makes a Welcome Addition to Your Home

 Adds Beauty and Style

-You can choose from many thousands of carpet styles and colors.
-That means your ultimate choice will reflect how you want to personalize your living space.
+With thousands of carpet styles and colors, your ultimate choice will reflect how you want to personalize your living space.
 Carpet can be a neutral foundation, or it can be a focal point with vibrant colors and stronger, bolder patterns, and textures.

 Improves Indoor Air Quality